danielledonnelly/marketing-portfolio/src/content/work/web.md

   - Web Analytics
 ---

->

-### Holistic management of online experiences

 <!-- >#### Drafting and editing
 Whether you're looking to build a site from scratch or update it with new content, I have you covered.
 I have experience writing for a range of audiences across various platforms, and know how to implent SEO to ensure your content gets the reach it deserves. -->

 >#### Responsive design, clear communication
 I have experience designing eye-catching sites in both a personal and professional capacity.
 Using Canva and Figma, I can draft a variety of visuals for whatever your project needs.
 By complementing great design with strategic content and SEO, I can ensure your site gets the reach it deserves.

 >#### Bringing it all together
  I've managed and updated professional websites using a range of CMS platforms: WordPress, Prismic, and ExpressionEngine.
- I have also built many self-directed projects of my own with tools like Visual Studio Code, GitHub Pages, and Cloudflare Pages.
+I have also built my own self-directed projects \(including some fun web games, like <a href="https://kitty-cones.pages.dev/" target="_blank" rel="noopener noreferrer">Kitty Cones</a> and <a href="https://danielledonnelly.github.io/spooky-potion-shop/" target="_blank" rel="noopener noreferrer">Spooky Potion Shop</a>), using Canva, Visual Studio Code, and Cloudflare Pages.

 ### Highlights
 Here are a few examples of sites that I've contributed to.
 Please note that the first two examples are from my professional work, while the latter three are personal projects that I created independently.